treangenlab/emu/README.md

 #### Algorithm Options

-* --short-read: [FALSE] apply tag if input sequences are short reads
+* --type: [map-ont] denote type of sequences [short-read:sr, Pac-Bio:map-pb, ONT:map-ont]
-* --min-read-len: [1000] drops all sequences below this length; used in long-read only
+* --min-read-len: [0] drops all sequences below this length; used in long-read only
 * --max-read-len: [5000] drops all sequences above this length; used in long-read only
 * --min-abundance: [0.0001] generates results with only species relative abundance above this value.
 Note: .01 = 1%
 * --db: [./emu_database] path to emu database; directory must include the following files: names_df.tsv, nodes_df.tsv, species_taxid.fasta, unqiue_taxids.tsv